nebrelbug/react-admonitions/README.md

 | **`iconType`** | `"svg"` | The type of admonition icon.
 Valid options: `"svg"`, `"emoji"` |
 | **`title`** | none | The, well, title of the admonition |

+## Credits

+HTML, styles, and concept all come from the amazing Markdown plugin by [@favoloso](https://github.com/favoloso), [remarkable-admonitions](https://github.com/favoloso/remarkable-admonitions).

 ## License

 MIT © [nebrelbug](https://github.com/nebrelbug)